iebele/semantic-schema/README.md

 It comes with Artisan commands to make local updates of your schema.org vocabulaire, some straightforwarded PHP helper classes and a simple, yet powerful API.

-Are you not familiar with semantic web practice, yet?
+Are you not familiar with semantic web practice?
-Probably you should :wink:

 Please read the following documents before you start:

  - [Schema.org vocab](http://schema.org)